-Table 7-24 - Net Benefits and BCRs: Nonstructural/Road Raising Alternatives
+Table 7-25.
+Net Benefits and BCRs: Nonstructural/Road Raising Alternatives Tuble T Lo.
+Net Denento and Deno.
+Nonoti detala, Neda Natoling Alternatives

 Compatibility of Restoration Measures

 There are several types of restoration measures that are compatible with the nonstructural, retrofit alternatives.
 Given that these alternatives have been developed for the mainland floodplain area, there is limited geographic overlap with the restoration measures that focus on barrier island habitats.
 Non-structural measures, however, offer the opportunity for habitat restoration in instances where there are opportunities to restore the land in conjunction with an acquisition or relocation plan.
 As discussed above, the cost of acquisition is significantly higher than the cost of retrofit.
 These additional costs would have to be borne by the restoration.